afinemax/Astron_2024/README.md

-# Hunting for Fast Radio Bursts (FRBs) with the 25-m Dwingeloo radio telescope at ASTRON, the Netherlands 🇳🇱 📡
+# Hunting for Fast Radio Bursts (FRBs) with the 25-m Dwingeloo Radio Telescope (DRT) at ASTRON, the Netherlands 🇳🇱 📡
 ## Advisors: Dr. Tammo Jan Dijkema & Co-advisor Proffesor Jason Hessels

-> "We look to the stars, but all we find is RFI." - Unkown Radio Astronomer
+> "We look to the stars, but all we find is RFI." - Found on the back of a poster at ASTRON

 In summer 2024, I am a researcher at The Netherlands Institute for Radio Astronomy (ASTRON) with their Summer Research Programme.
 For my project, I will be using and operating the 25-m Dwingeloo radio telescope.
 I will study bright repeating Fast Radio Bursts (FRBs) to understand the potential connections between repeating and apparently non-repeating FRBs.
 As FRBs are hard to catch, I will also observe pulsars to both test the methodology and learn the relevant techniques.